-Unfortunately, not much technical specs are available on their networks, but we're sure that they are not under specced ;-)
+Unfortunately, not much technical specs are available on their networks, but we're sure that they are fully specced!

 In terms of server technology, SG has always prided themselves to be at the forefront of technology.

 They are the first to implement software which gives any type of advantage to your website.
-Memcache(d), HTTP/2, PHP7, HHVM, SSD drives, Nginx, free CDNs and their own custom SuperCacher technology means they are always pushing the envelope.
+Memcache(d), HTTP/2, PHP7, HHVM, SSD drives, Nginx, free CDNs and their own custom SuperCacher technology means they are always pushing the envelope when it comes to website performance.
 Always edging out that little bit of extra boost for websites hosted on their accounts.

 See the following graphs which show close to 100% uptime for both companies.
 We believe that when it comes to uptime for SiteGround vs InMotion hosting there is not much to debate.
 They are both absolutely reliable hosts.